Dilip Kumar Choudhary: Political career

-Choudhary elected from Darbhanga (Graduate Constituency) as an Indian National Congress Supported candidate In 2007 and 2014.
-From the year 1990 to 2002, he was a councillor of Darbhanga Municipal Corporation.
-Working as General Secretary in Lalit Narayan Mithila University (Sangh) Shikshak Sangh and Bihar State University (Sangh) Shikshak Mahasangh, as well as in Lalit Narayan Mithila University and Kameshwar Singh Darbhanga Sanskrit University for 10 years elected unopposed member in the Syndicate and lifetime Senate Member of both Varsity.
-As a member of various committees of both Varsity and constantly trying to solve the problems of teachers and employees.
+Choudhary was elected for Darbhanga (Graduate Constituency) as an Indian National Congress Supported candidate in 2007 and 2014.
+From the year 1990 to 2002, he was a councillor for Darbhanga Municipal Corporation.

+He worked as General Secretary in Lalit Narayan Mithila University (Sangh) Shikshak Sangh and Bihar State University (Sangh) Shikshak Mahasangh, as well as in Lalit Narayan Mithila University and Kameshwar Singh Darbhanga Sanskrit University.

+For ten years he was the elected unopposed member in the Syndicate and a lifetime Senate Member of both Varsities.

 In student life, he was active in student politics and Student union elections under the banner of NSUI.

 In 2018, he left the Indian National Congress and joined Janta Dal United.
-Presently, as a member of Janata Dal United, actively contributing to social and political work.
+He is now a member of Janata Dal (United).